samuelojum06-art/Portfolio_Volatility_Calculator/README.md

 2. Methodology

 Market data is collected through the yfinance API, which provides historical adjusted closing prices to ensure accuracy in total return estimation.
-Users can choose between four time horizons—six months, one year, two years, or five years—depending on the desired analytical depth.
+Users can choose between four time horizons, six months, one year, two years, or five years, depending on the desired analytical depth.
 Once the user inputs stock tickers (for example, AAPL, MSFT, and TSLA) and corresponding weights (such as 0.4, 0.3, and 0.3), the application verifies that the weights are formatted correctly and sum to one, ensuring portfolio consistency.

 Portfolio volatility is calculated using the covariance matrix approach, defined by the formula σ_p = √(wᵀ Σ w) where